Google Drive Videos: 6 Business Use Cases

 As with any Google Drive file, an uploaded video file can be assigned several different sharing options.
 For example, a video can be shared with just one person.
 It can be shared with a group of people.
 Another sharing option is that a video or video folder can be accessed publicly by anyone who has the link:

-There are several business use cases for Google Drive videos.
+Here are six business use cases for Google Drive videos.

 Allow others to review a video before posting it to YouTube

 Since YouTube does not allow for replacing videos, once a video is posted, it can’t be modified.
-If a video is first uploaded to Google Drive, it can be shared with other users for review.
-Unfortunately, videos have no “Can Comment” option, but a Doc can be added to the video’s folder for peer comments.
+If a video is first uploaded to Google Drive, it can be shared with other users for review and comments.

 Share a recording of an internal Google Meet